DA0-DA0/dao-contracts/contracts/external/cw-abc/README.md

         },
         "closed": {}
     },
-    hatcher_allowlist: ["allowlist addresses, leave blank for no allowlist"], }
+    "hatcher_allowlist": ["allowlist addresses, leave blank for no allowlist"], }
 ```